mckayb/phantasy/docs/datatypes.md

 // Failure('There was a problem')
 ```
 #### ap (Validation $v)
-Used when have a `Validation` with a function, and a `Validation` with a value, and we want to apply that function to our value.
+Used when you have a `Validation` with a function, and a `Validation` with a value, and we want to apply that function to our value.
 If the instance is a `Success` it applies the function inside of `$v` to our instance.
 ```php
 $a = Validation::of(1);